AdobeDocs/workfront.en/help/quicksilver/agile/get-started-with-boards/add-card-to-board.md

    ![Card added to board](assets/boards-sample-card-on-board.png)

-## Quick add a card
+## Quick add an ad hoc card

-You can add cards with only a title to quickly populate your board.
+You can add ad hoc cards with only a title to quickly populate your board.

 1. Access the board you want to add cards to.
 1. Click the **Add** icon ![Add card](assets/addicon-spectrum.png) on the column where you want to add the card.